ArmoredPony/lunge/README.md

 Notice how `[[multiline strings]]` are used - *Lua my beloved* got us covered here too.
 When `run` stops, it returns interpreter's status.
 You also may advance algorithm execution step by step with `advance` method.

+See *examples* folder for more algorithms.
+You can find them (and more) on esoteric programming languages wiki - [Esolang](https://esolangs.org/wiki/Befunge).

 ```lua
 local Befunge = require 'befunge'